-As seen in the following snapshot, Arch Resources’ stock price was traded at around $68 USD per share as of Aug 2021, an all-time high in the last 52 weeks.
+As of June 2023, Arch Resources’ stock price was traded at around $110 USD per share, one of the new highs in the last 52 weeks.

-The good news is that the commodity boom may have just begun.
+The good news is that the commodity boom may have just begun, particularly for Arch Resources.

-That said, in this article, we are taking a look at Arch Resources coal sales volume by segment to find out which coal segment makes up the biggest portion of the company’s coal shipment volume.
+That said, in this article, we are taking a look at Arch Resources’ coal sales volume and the 2023 outlook provided by the company.

-Arch Resources sells 2 types of coals, namely:
+Arch Resources mines and sells 2 types of coals, namely: